scutisorex/SlicerWorkshop-07-2024/SlicerBasics.md

 Import the 3D mesh of a shrew vertebra listed above and try out some of the functions in the [Surface Toolbox](https://slicer.readthedocs.io/en/latest/user_guide/modules/surfacetoolbox.html) module.
 I have found the smoothing and mirroring tools to be especially useful for my work!

 ALSO - there are a number of extensions available for doing specific edits to meshes.
 Try and see if you can find one by going to the Extension Manager and searching "mesh".

-Import the 3D mesh of a shrew vertebra listed above and try out some of the functions in the [Surface Toolbox](https://slicer.readthedocs.io/en/latest/user_guide/modules/surfacetoolbox.html) module.
-I have found the smoothing and mirroring tools to be especially useful for my purposes!